wp-plugins/wordbooker/readme.txt

 2. Wordbooker Options : Overrides when posting

 == Changelog ==

+= Version 2.1.1 16/02/2012 =
+- Removed the Thanks section to keep Wordpress mavens happy
+- Recoded the strip_images function to hopefully get rid of the phantom url problem (urls with no image on the end of them).
+- Fixed a bug in the comment inport/export where the check for disabling incoming comments used the outgoing comment disabled flag!

 = Version 2.1.0 15/02/2012 =
 - Added comment handling - too many individual changes to comment